Flotomate/product_docs/source/dashboard/dashboard-introduction.rst

   b. **Widgets**: A Widget is a graphical representation of data filtered by time and other parameters.

-  c. **Shortcuts**: It is a list of Frequent Access Items (i.e. My Incidents, My Approval, My Tasks etc.).
+  c. **Shortcuts**: It is a list of Frequent Access Items (i.e. My Open Incidents, My Approval, My Tasks etc.).

 Support Modules
 ===============